slaclab/Wakefield-AI-Optimization/README.md

-# HOW TO SETUP WARPX JUPYTER DEV ENVIRONMENT
+# HOW TO SETUP WARPX JUPYTER DEV ENVIRONMENT FOR RUNNING THE CODE IN THIS REPOSITORY

 ## WARPX
 All physics simulation code is pulled from the [WarpX](https://github.com/ECP-WarpX/WarpX) repository.
+---
 ## JUPYTER ACCOUNT + SSH SETUP
 Before setting up the development environment, create a jupyter account and [connect](https://docs.nersc.gov/connect/) to perlmutter via nersc.
+---
 ## WARPX INSTALLATION
 ### First, clone the WarpX repository -